-Canine total hip replacement is one of the most successful and gratifying orthopedic procedures for the patient and owner.
+Canine total hip replacement (THR) is one of the most successful and gratifying orthopedic procedures for the patient and owner.
 The type of THR can be divided into cemented versus non-cemented bone ingrowth implants.
-The cemented THR has been associated with high complications rates and most surgical practices no longer perform this type of THR.
-Non-cemented THR involved titanium implants that have a rough surface for bone to grow onto and into, similar to human dental implants.
+The cemented THR has been associated with high complication rates and most surgical practices no longer perform this type of THR.
+Non-cemented THR utilizes titanium implants that have a rough surface for bone to grow onto and into, similar to human dental implants.
 The implants are actually incorporated into the patient’s bone.
 Non-cemented THR is now considered the gold standard in small animal orthopedics.

 Three components make up a canine THR; stem, cup and head/neck.
 Each component comes in numerous sizes that can be mixed and matched to fit each individual patient.